martinthomson/wpack-content/draft-thomson-wpack-content.md

 not be too much of an imposition.

+## Transfer on Navigation

+Initiating transfer on navigation enables pre-loading of content from bundles.

+TODO: use headers for transfer.
+Revise other parts of the design as needed.

 ## Communication Between Origins

 Without knowledge of the content of a resource, or bundle of resources, a